fsuarez6/takktile_raspberry/README.md

 ### Testing Installation (Without ROS)

 If you don't want to use ROS you can use the `read_takkstrip` python module directly.
-Go to the folder `/takktile_ros/takktile_raspberry/src/takktile_raspberry` and run the following command:
+Go to the folder `/takktile_ros/takktile_raspberry/src/takktile_raspberry` and run:

 ```
 $ python read_takkstrip.py --strips 3 --sensors_per_strip 4